B.A. in Art History

 Twelve credit hours of courses

-in related disciplines, such as history, music, literature, or languages, chosen with consent of advisor.
+in related disciplines, such 12 as history, music, literature, or languages, chosen with consent of advisor.
 Note: Connections courses cannot be used to satisfy these requirements.

 Total Credit Hours